dxos/dxos/toolchains/toolchain-node-library/README.md

         // Can use + to add a pass, or - to remove a pass.
         // Existing passes can be referenced for ordering.
         "+@dxos/toolchain-esbuild"
+      ],
+      "test": [
+        // A custom shell pass that will be executed before jest.
+        "shell:echo 'Before test'",
+        // Use jest instead of mocha.
+        "-@dxos/toolchain/pass/mocha",
+        "+@dxos/toolchain/pass/jest"
       ]
     }
   },